deboranav/deboranav/README.md

 - 📫 How to reach me:
 - email: debnoemy@gmail.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I like to learn new things in diferent areas
+- ⚡ Fun fact: I like to learn new things in diferent areas like art and history